ays14/innovaccer-hackercamp-19/README.md

 > **Note:** The project is completed while working behind a proxy server.
 There may be some proxy configuration in [API Docs]( https://innovaccer-hc-19.000webhostapp.com/), which can be simply ignored for non-proxy server environment.
 > It is mandatory for **MedicationInfo**, to be called after **ConditionInfo** has been called with same **query**.

+---
+Because sometimes ==`NightmareJS` instance doesn't destroy completely== on slow web-servers, which it is trying to scrap.
+A request timeout may happen without launching Nighmare instance.
+This issue is being addressed by NighmareJS developers.

+By default, NightmareJS instance's `show property` is set to `true`.
+This asks NightmareJS to load a GUI instance of the browser.
+It can be set to `false` in [services/scrapper/index.js](https://github.com/ays14/innovaccer-hackercamp-19/blob/master/services/scrapper/index.js) -> Line: 22

+In the case, when either of the 'ConditionInfo' or 'MedicationInfo' show request timeout, ==**Please restart the server**==, and execute the same query then it will work fine.

+---

 The documentation regarding all of the four above listed APIs can be found at [API Docs]( https://innovaccer-hc-19.000webhostapp.com/) or in the [`docs/index.html`](https://github.com/ays14/innovaccer-hackercamp-19/blob/master/docs/index.html) where **docs** is a folder in the project.